Shopping List for A Gym

 They also have a program where they will train you on the weight machines and give you video workouts for the month.
 This is a good idea if you want a structured plan to get stronger.

-I have always enjoyed going to the gym, but after Covid closed my favorite boot camp, I resorted to walking the dogs, hiking, calisthenics, and doing all the house and yard chores.
+I have always enjoyed going to the gym, but after Covid closed my favorite boot camp, I resorted to walking the dogs, hiking, doing calisthenics, and doing all the house and yard chores.

 When I found a bike at a yard sale, I was determined to check out the gym less than a mile away.
 It is very fun for me to ride to the gym!